 Power of Compounding

-Every time a dividend is reinvested, a shareholder gets additional shares in return.
-So, if a company increases dividends in future, shareholders will receive more shares under DRIP.
+Every time the company reinvests dividends, a shareholder gets additional shares in return.
+So, if a company increases dividends in the future, shareholders will receive more shares under DRIP.
 For a profitable company, this compounding effect increases the return potential from the investment.
 This is the power of compounding.

 Averaging Out the Purchase Price

 Over a long period, DRIP managers try to average out the buying price for the shareholders.
-When share prices increase investors receive less no. of shares for reinvesting dividend and vice versa.
+When share prices increase, investors receive less number of shares for reinvesting dividends and vice versa.
 Using this system, shareholders’ buying price comes to an average level which is unaffected by fluctuations in the stock price.

 Source of Capital

 Shareholders who have opted for DRIP will generally invest with a long-term vision of growth.
-So, this will create a loyal base of shareholders for the company.
-These shareholders will generally not sell the shares when market prices fall and it must be sold back to the company.
+So this will create a loyal base of shareholders for the company.
+These shareholders will generally not sell the shares when market prices fall, and they must be sold back to the company.

 Availability of DRIPs

-One of the issues with the DRIPs is that they are not offered by all the companies.
-So, investors will have to opt for broker-operated DRIPs which are costlier than company-operated DRIPs.
+One of the issues with the DRIPs is that not all companies offer them.
+So, investors will have to opt for broker-operated DRIPs, which are costlier than company-operated DRIPs.

 Burden of Record Keeping

 Shares received through DRIPs are subject to capital gain tax.
-Shareholders who opted for DRIP will have to keep a record of every transaction, the prices at which buying/selling was done and capital gains/losses.
-For example, you held shares for 10 years and company paid dividend 20 times during that period.
+Shareholders opting for DRIP will have to keep a record of every transaction, the prices at which buying/selling was taking place, and capital gains/losses.
+For example, you held shares for 10 years, and the company paid dividends 20 times during that period.
 So maintaining all the data required by tax authorities for 20 transactions can be time-consuming and burdensome.

-Each time a company issues new shares against the dividend, the shareholdings gets diluted.
-Those shareholders who have not opted for DRIP will see their shareholding getting diluted.
+Each time a company issues new shares against the dividend, the shareholdings get diluted.
+Shareholders not opting for DRIP will see their shareholding in dilution.

 DRIP will increase the exposure to one security in the portfolio.
-Unless shareholder is very sure about company’s growth prospects, he/she should not opt for DRIP.
-Shareholders should regularly analyze the company and the economic outlook.
-Based on that analysis, rebalance his/her portfolio by changing the amount of exposure to that company.1–3
+Unless a shareholder is very sure about the company’s growth prospects, they should not opt for DRIP.
+Shareholders should regularly analyze the company and its economic outlook.
+Based on that analysis, rebalance their portfolio by changing the amount of exposure to that company.